Ian729/Computer-Graphics-CSC418/README.md

 # Computer-Graphics-CSC418
 CSC418/CSC2504 Fall 2018
+## All PRIVATE Repositories since these homeworks are still in use
 raster-images: Assignment 1: Raster Images
 Friday, September 21, 2018, 11:59:00 PM
 Your mark: 100.0% (Class average: 90.4%)